effrosyni-papanastasiou/GNNPapers/README.md

-# Diffusion Papers GNN Summary

-Summaries of Information Diffusion Prediction Papers that use techniques based on Graph Neural Networks (GNNs).
+# Diffusion Prediction papers that use techniques based on Graph Neural Networks

 ## 2022
 1. **Modularity-Aware Graph Autoencoders for community detection and link prediction ** Guillaume Salha-Galvan, Johannes Lutzeyer,